jayshah2111/team-algorithm-avengers/README.md

 This house price data is located in the main repository and the relevant files have been copied to each sub folder for the different factors affecting house prices.

+Each notebook in this repository conducts exploratory data analysis on the various factors affecting house prices and generates relevant output.

 The notebook(s) for each folder are:
 - housing-data-EDA: Four notebooks independent of each other - Housing_Combined.ipynb; Municipal_Json_Mapping.ipynb; Selenium_Zillow.ipynb; Ward_Map.ipynb